Find out which countries are welcoming US tourists back - KRDO

 Peru

-Travelers from the United States may enter Peru for tourism with a negative Covid-19 test result less than 72 hours old.
+UPDATE: Travelers from the United States 12 and older may enter Peru for tourism with a negative Covid-19 test result less than 72 hours old.
+You must also fill out an affidavit of health.
 Peru reopened Machu Picchu on November 1.
+More details from the US Embassy here.

 Rwanda

-All international visitors to Rwanda must present a negative Covid-19 PCR test, taken within 120 hours of departure to Rwanda.
+UPDATE: Visitors to Rwanda must present a negative Covid-19 PCR test result, taken within 120 hours of departure.
 They also must take a second test upon arrival, shelter in a hotel and receive their results within a day.
 The national parks are open, including primate tracking.
 To enter a park, you must have a negative test result less than 72 hours old.
+Additional info: US Embassy in Rwanda.

 Senegal

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.